2 strong earthquakes shake western Indonesia; no casualties

-Two powerful and shallow undersea earthquakes shook western Indonesia on Wednesday, causing panic but no immediate reports of casualties or damage.
+JAKARTA, Indonesia (AP) — Two powerful and shallow undersea earthquakes shook western Indonesia on Wednesday, causing panic but no immediate reports of casualties or damage.

 The U.S. Geological Survey said the magnitude 6.8 earthquake occurred at a depth of 10 kilometers (6.2 miles) under the sea.
 It was centered in Bengkulu province on Sumatra island, 144.5 kilometers (89.6 miles) west-southwest of Bengkulu city, USGS said.
 It also was felt in several provinces on the island.